-Female genital cutting in India: Four women share their chilling stories of khatna
+Video: Three Indian women share their chilling stories of ‘khatna’ or female genital cutting

 And so they encourage khatna – the practice of snipping off the tip of the clitoral hood – also known as Female Genital Cutting (FGC).
 The process, both painful and humiliating, is unfortunately supported by some midwives and even by some older women.

-The video above shows the chilling similarities in the stories of four women who were made to through khatna at the age of seven, traumatic memories of which remain fresh in their minds.
+The video above shows the chilling similarities in the stories of three women who were made to through khatna at the age of seven, traumatic memories of which remain fresh in their minds.

 Although similar to Female Genital Mutilation (FGM), FCG carries different connotations, according to Sahiyo, a non-profit group combating the ritual.
 The term “mutilation” indicates harm, which is not the aim of khatna.